Atomic-Lemur/bookthingy/README.md

 Installing:
 ---------
+1. install Node
+2. install monogo db
-`npm i` should get you what you need.
+3. `npm i` should get you what you need.